darHH/ip/README.md

-# DAR Chatbot User Guide
+# Dar Chatbot User Guide

 Welcome to the DAR Chatbot!
 This guide will help you understand how to interact with the chatbot and make the most out of its features.